apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_update.md

       --disable-exporter                       Enable or disable monitoring (default true) --dry-run string[="unchanged"]           Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
-      --edit                                   Edit the API resource
-      --enable-all-logs                        Enable advanced application all log extraction, set to true will ignore enabledLogs of component level, default is false
-  -h, --help                                   help for update -o, --output string                          Output format.
+      --edit                                   Edit the API resource -h, --help                                   help for update -o, --output string                          Output format.
 One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).
       --pitr-enabled                           Specify whether enabled point in time recovery